-A Scripture study from Caring
+A Scripture study from Caring, part one of three

 A story that began with three little words—“In the beginning…”—and carries on for just three chapters, sets the entire stage for a tremendous journey to come.
 Hope is found here.